Product set growth in virtual subgroups of mapping class groups: Product set growth

 \begin{defn} Let $G$ be a finitely generated group, and let

 The \emph{exponential growth rate of $G$} is

 If $\omega(G)>1$ then $G$ has \emph{uniform exponential growth}. \end{defn}

 Clearly uniform exponential growth implies exponential growth.
 Most groups that are known to have exponential growth also have uniform exponential growth, including free groups, hyperbolic groups, and relatively hyperbolic groups \cite{Xie2007}.
 Away from non-positively curved groups, it is known that every elementary amenable group that has exponential growth also has uniform exponential growth \cite{Osin2004}, and the same is true for any finitely generated subgroup of $\text{GL}_n(\mathbb{C})$ \cite{Eskin2005}.
-This is not true in general however \cite{Wilson2004}, and there are other cases where this equivalence is still open, such as acylindrically hyperbolic groups.
-We will discuss these groups in Section 3.1.
+This is not true in general, however \cite{Wilson2004}, and there are other cases where this equivalence is still open, such as for acylindrically hyperbolic groups.

 If we do understand the growth of a group, then it makes sense to investigate the growth of its subgroups.
 One possible question is to ask if there is a common lower bound on the exponential growth rates of the subgroups with uniform exponential growth.